txje/Unicycler/README.md

 ### Build instructions
 This aligner uses a C++ shared library, so it must be compiled first.
 Just run `make` in the respository directory and it should (hopefully) build everything required.

-Required inputs:
-  1) FASTA file of one or more reference sequences
-  2) FASTQ file of long reads

-Output: SAM file of alignments

 # assembly_checker.py